 - The State of the World's Sea Turtles (SWOT) website offers reports, maps and data, and current news.
 Their interactive maps feature comprehensive global nesting abundance and distribution information about leatherback, loggerhead, hawksbill, flatback, olive ridley, and Kemp's ridley turtles.

 - The U.S. Fish & Wildlife Service Sea Turtles factsheet provides detailed information about the life history of sea turtles, specific species information, and their common threats.
-Their Protect Sea Turtles—You Can Help! factsheet provides guidance for protecting sea turtles at sea and on land.
+Their You Can Help Protect Sea Turtles brochure provides guidance for protecting sea turtles at sea and on land.
 Their Northeast Region Endangered Species Program website includes information on the federal Endangered Species Act, listed species, and action plans.

 - The Massachusetts Division of Fisheries and Wildlife's Natural Heritage and Endangered Species Program website includes regulatory information, details on threatened and endangered species, and protection strategies.